 GDP per capita, Constant 2015 USD - Gross Domestic Product (GDP) per capita is gross domestic product divided by midyear population.
 GDP is the sum of gross value added by all resident producers in the economy plus any product taxes and minus any subsidies not included in the value of the products.
 It is calculated without making deductions for depreciation of fabricated assets or for depletion and degradation of natural resources.
 All data are shown in constant 2015 US dollars.
 APEC aggregate is a weighted average based on Total Population.

 GDP per capita, PPP, Current International Dollar - This indicator provides per capita values for Gross Domestic Product (GDP) expressed in current international dollars converted by purchasing power parity (PPP) conversion factor.
 GDP is the sum of gross value added by all resident producers in the economy plus any product taxes and minus any subsidies not included in the value of the products.
 PPP conversion factor is a spatial price deflator and currency converter that controls for price level differences between economies.
 Total population is a midyear population based on the de facto definition of population, which counts all residents regardless of legal status or citizenship.
-Data for Chinese Taipei in 2023 is an estimate.
 Data shown are in current international dollars.
 APEC aggregate is a weighted average based on Total Population.

-GDP per capita, PPP, Constant 2017 International Dollar - Gross Domestic Product (GDP) per capita based on purchasing power parity (PPP).
+GDP per capita, PPP, Constant 2021 International Dollar - Gross Domestic Product (GDP) per capita based on purchasing power parity (PPP).
 PPP GDP is gross domestic product converted to international dollars using purchasing power parity rates.
 An international dollar has the same purchasing power over GDP as the US dollar has in the United States.
 GDP at purchaser's prices is the sum of gross value added by all resident producers in the economy plus any product taxes and minus any subsidies not included in the value of the products.
 It is calculated without making deductions for depreciation of fabricated assets or for depletion and degradation of natural resources.
-Data shown are in constant 2017 international dollars.
-APEC aggregate is a weighted average based on Total Population.
+Data shown are in constant 2021 international dollars (except for Chinese Taipei, which has data shown in constant 2017 international dollars).
+APEC aggregate is a weighted average based on Total Population (note that data for Chinese Taipei was rebased prior to calculating this aggregate).

 GDP Growth Rate (annual %) - Annual percentage growth rate of Gross Domestic Product (GDP) at market prices based on constant local currency.
 Aggregates are based on constant 2015 prices, expressed in US dollars.
 GDP is the sum of gross value added by all resident producers in the economy plus any product taxes and minus any subsidies not included in the value of the products.
 It is calculated without making deductions for depreciation of fabricated assets or for depletion and degradation of natural resources.
 Data shown are in percentages.
 APEC aggregate is the annual percentage change of the APEC aggregate for GDP, Constant 2015 USD (in millions) (for comparability, an economy's data is excluded if it has missing data, whether in the numerator or in the denominator).